No, Lima did not copy the French tango!

 One recent American author, who made the "Lima copied the French" claim, asked in a suspicious way, why Lima wrote

-his book in 1916.
+his book.
 Why not simply accept his own answer?
 He said that he wrote his book to tell the world what the

 true Argentine tango is.
 He wrote: